RocketSim CLI

 - Repeat

 That loop is fast because RocketSim is already connected to the Simulator.
-There is no reconnection overhead between steps.
+There is no reconnection overhead between steps, and the running app can cache and optimize work across repeated commands.

 Key commands